What is Bipolar Disorder?

-The first step to lessen the gripping symptoms of bipolar disorder or other emotional conditions is to understand it.
-The right kind of knowledge can guide you in making the right decisions and choosing the appropriate actions.
-What you may need to know about bipolar and other related emotional disorders?
+The first step to addressing symptoms of bipolar disorder, or any other mental health conditions, is to understand it.
+The right kind of knowledge can guide you in making the right decisions and taking the appropriate actions.

 Basic Facts About Bipolar Disorder

-According to Psychology Today, “Bipolar disorders, also known as manic-depressive illness, are a group of brain disorders that cause unusual shifts in mood, energy, and ability to function.”
-Unlike normal shifting of moods that are fleeting, the symptoms of bipolar disorder can last for weeks or months, which may seem like “eternity,” making it more incapacitating.
-The symptoms are also incredibly intense compared to usual mood shifts.
+According to the National Institute of Mental Health (NIMH) ,Bipolar disorder (formerly called manic-depressive illness or manic depression) is a mental illness that causes unusual shifts in a person’s mood, energy, activity levels, and concentration.”
+Unlike natural shifting of moods that are fleeting, the symptoms of bipolar disorder can last for weeks or months, which may seem like “eternity”.

 Bipolar disorder has several types.
 Each is characterized by the extent of its manic and depressed phases.
 The most prevalent types are Bipolar I and Bipolar II.
 Bipolar I can be described as a manic episode that may last for a week, with or without depressive symptoms.
 Bipolar II has hypomanic or milder symptoms during an episode, with symptoms of depression.
-During the manic phase, the affected person can experience elevated energy level, heightened creativity, and bursting euphoria.
-During the depressed phase, the same individual experiences the opposite – low energy level and excessive sadness, hopelessness, and helplessness.
+During a manic phase, you can experience elevated energy levels, excessive risk taking behaviors, pressured speech, taking on excessive tasks, and even feelings of euphoria.
+During the depressed phase, you experience the opposite – low energy level and excessive sadness, hopelessness, and helplessness.

-Like most mood or emotional conditions, the causes of bipolar disorder are not fully clear, but there is evidence that it could be linked to genetics.
-If it “runs in the family,” members could be predisposed, but not necessarily develop the condition.
+There is a genetic component to Bipolar Disorders, however, simply having a family member with a Bipolar Disorder does not guarantee you will as well.
 This is because other factors may contribute to its development, such as life events, environmental factors, and brain structure or possibly injuries.
-It is not known if it can be totally avoided or prevented, but its symptoms can be improved and resolved, enabling the affected person to enjoy a healthy and fulfilling life.
+It is not known if it can be totally avoided or prevented, but its symptoms can be improved and resolved.
+Recovery is possible, you can enjoy a healthy and fulfilling life.

 Are You Exhibiting Symptoms?